WillyumLu/ProjectShare/README.md

-## Basically this is how this can be broken down
+## Basically this is what happend tonight

 - Here are the changes:
   - login.js page now: